The Writer's Corner

 Once the wagon was ready, Lucas went into the bedroom and knelt down

 response, so he called louder, “Mark!”

-Panic rose again and he picked up Mark, raced to the wagon, secured him on the
+Panic rose again and he picked up Mark, raced to the wagon, secured

-McCain,” he told himself out loud.
+“Watch yourself, McCain,” he told himself out loud.
 “Calm down.
 The

 road is dark.
-What good would it do Mark if you run the wagon off the
+What good would it do Mark if you run the wagon off

-town seemed interminable.
+The drive to town seemed interminable.
 Lucas fought panic the entire

 ride.
 He was terrified but knew that he had to calm down for the

 to be strong for his boy.